autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Rules are given a severity rating according to the risk that failure to adhere to the rule brings to block chain finality and integrity.
 For example:

-- failing to finalise a block and/or halting the chain
+- failing to finalize a block and/or halting the chain
 - proposing an invalid block
 - voting for multiple and/or conflicting blocks